2-MDP: Effects

-The therapeutic action is said to exhibit appetite suppressant and antidepressant like activity.
+The therapeutic action is said to exhibit appetite suppressant- and antidepressant-like activity.

 Synthesis

-In a variation of the nitrile-Aldol reaction (also demonstrated for venlafaxine), combination of benzophenone (1) and propionitrile (2), in the presence of sodamide base and ethyl ether solvent, leads to 3-hydroxy-2-methyl-3,3-diphenylpropanenitrile [6275-86-1] (3).
-The reduction of the intermediate nitrile group with lithium aluminium hydride completed the synthesis of U-23,807A (4).
+In a variation of the nitrile-aldol reaction, combination of benzophenone (1) and propionitrile (2), in the presence of sodamide base and ethyl ether solvent, leads to 3-hydroxy-2-methyl-3,3-diphenylpropanenitrile (3).
+The reduction of the intermediate nitrile group with lithium aluminium hydride completes the synthesis of 2-MDP (4).